Workshop in Philadelphia

-I was invited to teach a workshop at The Center for Art in Wood in Philadelphia https://centerforartinwood.org/ in the Fall of 2018.
-The purpose of the workshop is to introduce students to techniques on adding color to their art.
+I was invited to teach a workshop at The Center for Art in Wood in Philadelphia in the Fall of 2018.
+The purpose of the workshop is to introduce students to techniques to add color to their art.
 This Wooden Place Setting highlights several methods that I use to enhance my art.
-These three items show students different ways to explore a variety of techniques.
+These three items show different methods to explore a variety of techniques.
 The students were given time to experiment on their own pieces.
 The beauty of the creative process is watching a student work with something new.
-And to use materials in an innovative way.

-For color applications we discussed and played with the following techniques:
+For color applications we discussed explored the following techniques.

 Copper paint and then applying a patina chemical to create a verdigris effect as seen on a church steeple.
 This also applies to iron paint to create rust and oxidizing silver for a vintage look.

 Gold foil and silver foil applications.
-Takes a little practice, but can pick it up quickly.
+Takes a little practice.

 Staining wood with a brush or rag or an airbrush which is my favorite method to apply color.